MissKrabtri/Stasis-CLI-OS/README.md

 ## Requirements

-- Datadome API (For Magic Eden Sniper)
+- Datadome API (Optional - For Magic Eden Sniper - only needed for high amount requests)

 ## Commands: